FAQ

 Can independent and unaffiliated teams take part in the training?

-No, training participation is open strictly to organisations.
+No, training participation is open strictly to organizations.

-Could an organisation join the exercise as a Red Team?
+Could an organization join the exercise as a red team?

-No, the Red Team is represented by the organisers.
-All participants are on the Blue Team side and work to protect their segments of the training infrastructure.
+No, the red team is represented by the organizers.
+All participants are on the blue team side and work to protect their segments of the training infrastructure.
 The training aims to develop the skills of specialists in defending corporate systems.

 Do I need to go anywhere to participate in the training?